 Early Life and Education

-Alain Taravella was born on May 24, 1948, in Falaise, Calvados, France.
-His early interest in real estate and business led him to pursue a degree at HEC Paris, a prestigious business school, graduating in 1971.
-During his studies, he financed his education through real estate transactions.
+Alain Taravella was born on May 24, 1948, in Falaise, France.
+He graduated from HEC Paris in 1971.
+During his studies, he financed his education by engaging in real estate operations, specifically selling apartments.

 Rise to Success